 Please, for your own sake, don’t but any “bonded leather furniture” made by BenchMaster Furniture…they make shitty products and don’t stand behind them.

-FYI, here are the links to two “scandals” regarding “bonded leather furniture”, one here in Florida and another up in Northern Illinois (again); while neither article mentions the manufacturer by name, what do you want to bet the BenchMaster Furniture people are involved?
+FYI, here are the links to two “scandals” regarding “bonded leather furniture”, one here in Florida and another up in Northern Illinois (again); neither article mentions a specific manufacturer by name.

 Happy tomorrow, everyone.